shaojwa/store/dcache/design.md

 ## DSE thread-pattern
-1. handle_engine_map // one thread, log like handle_engine_map engine_map(24..24 src has 1..24) v1
+1. handle_engine_map // one processor, log like handle_engine_map engine_map(24..24 src has 1..24) v1
+2. multi-thread running in the same engine.(dcache thread, row thread, dedup thread)

-## dcache thread pattern
+## DCache thread pattern
-1. multi-thread running in the same engine.
+1. DCacheInstance inferfaces running in the dcache-processor.
+2. ctrlproc-code rnnning in the dcache-processor.
+3. opproc-code running in the dcache-processor.
+4. lsm-code running in the dcache-processor.
+5. destage-code running in the dcache-processor except the callbacks like **handle-destage-post()**

 ## engine start